Testing your application and Azure environment

 Testing is one of the fundamental components and DevOps and agile development in general.
 If automation gives DevOps the required speed and agility to deploy software quickly, only through extensive testing those deployments will achieve the required reliability that customers demand.

 A main tenet of a DevOps practice to achieve system reliability is the "Shift Left" principle.
-If developing and deploying an application is a process depicted as a series of steps going from left to right, testing should not only be performed at the very end of the process (at the right).
-It should be shifted as much to the beginning (to the left) as possible, errors are cheaper to repair when caught early and can be expensive or impossible to fix later in the application life cycle.
+If developing and deploying an application is a process depicted as a series of steps going from left to right, testing should not be limited to being performed at the very end of the process (at the right).
+It should be shifted as much to the beginning (to the left) as possible.
+Errors are cheaper to repair when caught early.
+They can be expensive or impossible to fix later in the application life cycle.

 Another aspect to consider is that testing should occur on both application code as well as infrastructure code and they should be subject to the same quality controls.
-As described in Infrastructure as Code, the environment where applications are running should be version-controlled and deployed through the same mechanisms as application code, and hence can be tested and validated using DevOps testing paradigms too.
+As described in [Infrastructure as Code][iac], the environment where applications are running should be version-controlled and deployed through the same mechanisms as application code, and hence can be tested and validated using DevOps testing paradigms too.